-That’s because my low carb bread has a certain special something that makes bread, well, bread-like.
+That's because my low carb rye bread has a certain special something that makes bread, well, bread-like.

-But maybe the best reason to make low carb rye bread is this: real Reuben sandwiches will soon be within your reach.
+But maybe the best reason to make this low carb rye bread recipe is this: real Reuben sandwiches will soon be within your reach.

 Now, this low carb yeast bread is slightly higher in carbohydrates than my other yeast breads.

 This rye bread has 7g net carbs per slice while my Farmer's Bread and Ciabatta Rolls have 5g net carbs.
 It's just the difference between using real dark rye flour instead of flaxseed meal.
 It's a trade off, I know, but can you really make a self respecting rye bread without a little rye flour?
 I think not.

 Ok, one more thing and then I'm done.

 Please pay close attention when you are proofing the yeast.
 (That's when you combine warm water, sweetener and yeast in a bowl and wait for it to ferment and become frothy.)
 If the yeast fails this test then it's dead and the bread won't rise and everyone will be unhappy.
 So please take care.